ethyca/fides/docs/fides/docs/installation/configuration.md

 log_serialization = "" # Also accepts: JSON

 [cli]
-local_mode = False # Tells fidesctl whether it should connect to a webserver or not server_url = "http://localhost:8080" # The URL of the fidesctl webserver
+local_mode = False # Tells fidesctl to run without calling a webserver server_url = "http://localhost:8080" # The URL of the fidesctl webserver

 [user]